-Discount Due Date Rule Enter the rule that the system uses to calculate the discount due date of an invoice or a voucher.
-Leave this field blank if you do not specify a value in the or a voucher.

-Discount % field.
+Discount Due Date Rule

+Enter the rule that the system uses to calculate the discount due date of an invoice or a voucher.
+Leave this field blank if you do not specify a value in the Discount % field.

-Net Due Date RuleEnter the rule that the system uses to calculate the net due date of an invoice
+Net Due Date Rule

+Enter the rule that the system uses to calculate the net due date of an invoice or a voucher.

-Setting Up Installments for Payment Term Codes
+15.3.8 Setting Up Installments for Payment Term Codes